EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 ## Request an Ingress Mirror

-To request the creation of a repository which automatically mirrors an external repository, contact your RC and let them know:
+To request the creation of a repository which automatically mirrors an external repository into the TRE, contact your RC and let them know:

 - The URL of the external repository
 - An access token which has read access to the repository